tetratelabs/istio-distro.io/content/en/getmesh-cli/install-istio/_index.md

 ---
 title: "Install Istio"
 date: 2021-01-25T13:00:00+07:00
-description: "How to install Istio with GetIstio CLI"
+description: "How to install Istio with GetMesh CLI"
 # type dont remove or customize
 type : "docs"
 ---